Why human interaction will differentiate retail experiences, not touchscreens

 Unfortunately, many brands are still reliant on legacy intranet tools, or even email, to share retail operations and brand information across their retail network – from own stores, to franchise and even wholesale partners.
 That’s just not going to cut-it anymore.

-If you’re struggling to build brand advocacy across your in-store teams, book a demo of Concrete Publish below– it’s the industry’s most trusted portal solution for creating a single source of truth for your brand.
+If you’re struggling to build brand advocacy across your in-store teams, book a demo of Concrete Publish or Concrete Tasks below– it’s the industry’s most trusted portal solution for creating a single source of truth for your brand.
 Built for retail, it overcomes the limitations of trying to share important content through email or shared drives, where it quickly becomes out-of-date, or remains hidden from view from the teams that need it most.